HonkingGoose/git-gosling/docs/sandbox_first_commit.md

 	new file:   README.md
 ```

-## Git commit --verbose
+## Git commit

-Now we'll make a commit, and save our work with Git.
+Now we'll commit, and save our work with Git.
 The `--verbose` option tells Git to show us precisely what we're changing.
 This way you can check you're committing the wanted changes.